 One of the oldest peer reviewed journals in international conflict and security, CSP promotes theoretically-based research on policy problems of armed conflict, intervention and conflict resolution.
 Since it first appeared in 1980, CSP has established its unique place as a meeting ground for research at the nexus of theory and policy.
-Major fields of concern include:
+Topics of interest include:

 - War and armed conflict